Reckless Love: Career

 The "Animal Attraction Tour" kicked off on 7 October 2011 including a four-night residency in London.
 The video for "On the Radio", which is the tenth track of their Animal Attraction album, was filmed in Los Angeles, California.

 As of 26 April 2013, the first single from the third album Spirit, "Night on Fire", was released, along with the music video to support the song.
-The album was finally released on 2 September 2013, with a second single and a related video "So Happy I Could Die" preceding it on 25 August 2013.
+The album was finally released on 2 September 2013, with a second single and corresponding video "So Happy I Could Die" preceding it on 25 August 2013.
 The band then embarked on a nine-date headlining UK tour in October 2013 that included venues in Manchester, Newcastle, Glasgow, Leeds, Nottingham, Wolverhampton, Norwich, Bristol and at the O2 Academy in London.

 The vocalist of the band Olli Herman has appeared in "Local band" lineup with Alexi Laiho (of Children of Bodom), Archie Kuosmanen (of Santa Cruz) and Jussi 69 (of The 69 Eyes).

-In 2022, the band's song "Monster" was featured in episode 6 of the TV series Peacemaker.
+In 2022, the band’s song “Monster” was featured in Season 1, Episode 6 of the TV series Peacemaker.

+In January 2024, Hessu Maxx left the band.
+The band simultaneously announced a hiatus, due to Herman dedicating time to focus on their new role in the band Popeda.